ChrisRimondi/MapOSCAL/README.md

 Having an OSCAL-based system defintion is only half of the compliance battle.
 To be truely effective that definition must be distilled into accurate implementation statements that are tied to one or more compliance frameworks.
 In this open source implementation we have included a single control definition and mapping for example purposes.
 If future growth occurs, more are desired to be offered as part of a future, commercial offering.

+### Validation and Quality Assurance

+MapOSCAL includes comprehensive validation and evaluation capabilities to ensure the quality and accuracy of generated OSCAL components:

+- **Local Validation**: Fast, deterministic validation using Pydantic schemas for structural correctness
+- **LLM-Assisted Fixes**: Intelligent fixing of complex issues that require understanding context
+- **Quality Evaluation**: AI-powered assessment of control mapping quality and completeness
+- **Comprehensive Reporting**: Detailed validation failures and evaluation results

 ### Future Growth

 The industry is currently struggling to have a clean, clear, and actionable way to describe systems for security and compliance purposes.
 Our view is that the ideal path forward to improve this problem space is two-fold: